 Nobody has a benchmark for what success should look like, it differs from one person to another.
 But when we are always comparing our lives with those of others, we put too much unnecessary pressure on ourselves.
 Pressure to try and achieve what the next person has achieved and within the timeframes they have achieved it.
 But does that guarantee us happiness?
 Definitely not!

 If someone became a billionaire at 30 and we reach 30 without being rich we start panicking and feeling under accomplished.
-If our siblings marry at 25, when we pass 25 without getting married we start feeling like failures.
+Our siblings may marry at 25 and that is okay, our time will come.
 If we finish college and our friends get jobs and 3 years down the line we are still unemployed, we start panicking thinking we are doomed.
 We never take time to understand that we have different paths set for our lives.

-There is really no point in envying the next person because one positive thing for sure is that even if you are given what they have, it doesn’t guarantee that you will be happy with it.
+There is really no point in envying the next person.
+Even if you are given what they have, it doesn’t guarantee that you will be happy with it.
 Probably you will even be more miserable than you were before.
 It’s impossible to guarantee anything in life.
 We are all different, our measures of success and happiness are different too, what matters is that we are all happy in the end.